 In today’s job market, there are actually PLENTY of good jobs out there.
 More than you can possibly imagine.
 Companies just don’t post them online.

 I’m sure you’re thinking “So where the heck do you find “those” jobs?”
 Well, the answer is….You can’t.

 The only way to find these jobs is through your Professional Network of people who know, like and trust you.
-People you have an authentic relationship that has been built over time.
+People you have an authentic relationship with that has been built over time.

-The “Hidden Job Market” has been something that only top level executives and high paid Executive Headhunters have been tapping into for decades.
+The “Hidden Job Market” has been something that only top-level executives and high paid Executive Headhunters have been tapping into for decades.

 It’s not a Hidden Job Board that only a secret society has access to, but a strategy that people use so when a position becomes available that a company needs to be filled, someone from their Professional Network notifies them.

 Employers don’t want to post jobs online, especially the “Good Jobs”.
 It takes a lot of time and money to find good candidates from a pool of strangers, interview them and take time to get to know them.

 By hiring someone they already know, like and trust who is qualified to do the work saves companies THOUSANDS of dollars.